Please be sure to follow the latest UK Government guidance to understand what you can/cannot do during Covid-19-

 Middlesbrough walking maps

 Parks in Middlesbrough are a good place to start walking.
-You can also download some great walking maps and circular routes around Middlesbrough from the Love Middlesbrough site [external link].
+You can also download some great walking maps and circular routes around Middlesbrough from the Middlesbrough council website [external link].

 Should you wish to walk further afield and get away from roads, finding your own way the Council has information on Public Rights of Way on their website [external link].